 Maybe you want to test out a custom ROM (Read Only Memory) or are switching from iPhone to Android.
 The possibilities with Android emulators are endless.
 BlueStacks has always topped the Android emulators list for Windows PC, but many new Android emulators are rising in popularity.
-So, let’s take a look at the 9 best emulators’ features and why you should give them a try.
+So, let’s look at the 8 best emulators’ features and why you should give them a try.

 BlueStacks also allows the option of downloading optimized apps from its custom app store.
 It doesn’t matter if your preferred game is DragonStorm Fantasy, Black Desert Mobile, or Crossing Void.
 This emulator runs them all perfectly and effortlessly on most modern Windows personal computers.